JuHubby/bouncingballs/README.md

 ## Roadmap:

-I  am planning some improvements for this project such as: creation of more multiple figures (e.g. triangles) and update shape Variability, where I could customize the shapes of the bouncing figures to switch between different shapes and colors, allowing for an ever-changing visual experience.
-Also, I am planning to add a translucid effect everytime the figures overlap.
-And definitaly, creating a Interactive Control of the animation controlled by bottoms such as start, pause, and adjust the animation speed.
+I am planning some improvements for this project, such as the creation of multiple figures (e.g., triangles) and updating shape variability.
+This update will allow users to customize the shapes of the bouncing figures, enabling them to switch between different shapes and colors, creating an ever-changing visual experience.
+Additionally, I plan to add a translucent effect whenever the figures overlap.
+Lastly, I will definitely create interactive control for the animation, which can be controlled by buttons for functions like starting, pausing, and adjusting the animation speed.

 ## License information: